Heymow/suno-proxy/README.md

     - Logs call statistics (successes, errors, timeouts, etc.)
     - Maintains an error history
     - Saves this data for analysis
 ---
-# Frontend (monitoring-ui):
-* User interface to visualize API performance
-* Includes custom React hooks:
-    - useTimeWindow.ts to manage the temporal display of data
-    - useAutoRefresh.ts to automatically refresh data
-    - useVisibleData.ts to optimize the display of data points
-* Displays charts and statistics on API calls
-* Shows recent errors and their distribution
----
 # Features
 * The project emphasizes reliability and performance, with mechanisms such as: